w3f/polkadot-wiki/docs/learn/learn-assets.md

 Similar to the Assets pallet, this functionality is encoded into the chain.
 Operations are benchmarked before each release in lieu of any runtime metering, ensuring efficient execution and stable transaction fees.

-### Creation and Management

-Anyone on the network can create an asset class as long as they reserve the required deposit of
-{{ polkadot: <RPC network="statemint" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/> on Statemint. :polkadot }}
-{{ kusama: <RPC network="statemine" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/> on Statemine. :kusama }}
-Creating instances of a class also requires a per-instance deposit unless the chain's governance designates the class as "free holding", allowing the class to mint more instances without deposit.
-The creator must specify a `ClassId`, which, like its cousin `AssetId`, should be the canonical identifier for the class.

-The creator can also specify the same privileged roles of Owner, Admin, Issuer, and Freezer.

-Asset classes and instances can have associated metadata.
-The metadata is an array of data that the class Owner can add on-chain, for example, a link to an IPFS hash or other off-chain hosting service.
-The Uniques pallet also supports setting key/value pairs as attributes to a class or instance.

 ### Transferring NFTs